J-1 Academic Training (AT)

 We will contact you

 Allow up to 10 business days for us to review and process your application.
-We will notify you by email when your new DS-2019 and AT authorization letter is ready to be picked up.
+We will email your AT authorization letter and new DS-2019 for you to print and sign.

 Review, sign and date your new DS-2019